awkena/panGenomeBreedr/docs/reference/pg_calc_af.md

-# Compute allele frequencies for a genotype matrix
+# Compute allele frequencies for a VCF genotype matrix (variant x samples).

 This function calculates the reference and alternate allele frequencies for a variants-by-samples matrix.
 It handles both phased (\|) and